- Refs are there to answer questions and ensure rules are being followed correctly

 When to get a Ref

-- The balance of doubt goes to the defender in a dispute if no ref is present
+- Before getting involved in combat if possible - the balance of doubt goes to the defender in a dispute if no ref is present

 We would encourage you to get a referee to assist with: